poojit-ctrl/fpvdrone/journal.md

 ---

-> Built under Hack Club Highway hack club using Fusion 360
+> Built under Hack Club Highway ysws using Fusion 360
 > Give credits to @toby on Slack for early motor advice + feedback